 Most of the buildings built in the post-war era are condos, which have simpler qualifying processes and less restrictive rules than co-ops.
 There aren’t any board interviews.
 A prospective buyer only needs to show that he or she is financially capable of purchasing the unit.

-A 1-bedroom in a post-war building averages 791 square feet and sells for about $1,309 per square foot.
-An average 2-bedroom would measure around 1,100 square feet with a median price of $1.2 million.
+A one-bedroom in a post-war building averages 791 square feet and sells for about $1,309 per square foot.
+An average two-bedroom would measure around 1,100 square feet with a median price of $1.2 million.

 Buying in a newly developed building can offer a number of advantages.